 How do I restart embroidering when the thread breaks or the bobbin thread runs out while embroidering?

 If the thread breaks or the bobbin thread runs out while embroidering, the machine will automatically stop.
-Since some stitches may be embroidered with only one thread, go back through the stitching to a point where stitches have already been embroidered before continuing embroidering.
+Since some stitches may be sewn with only one thread, go back through the stitching to a point where stitches have already been sewn before continuing embroidering.

 - If the thread sensor is turned off, the machine does not stop until embroidering is finished.
 Normally, the thread sensor should be turned on.